By Dan Simms

 Solar Energy World provides its customers access to several top-tier brands.
 These include Solar Edge, Silfab, REC, Tesla, LG, Longi, SMA, Hanwha, Fronius, and Enphase.

 Some of Solar Energy World’s installers are NABCEP-certified, and the company as a whole is BBB-accredited.
 The company is also partnered with GivePower, which helps secure potable drinking water for third-world countries.

 Impact Solar, LLC has an impressive track record in the solar industry.
-Its technicians have been serving New Jersey solar customers for over 35 years.
-This makes it not only a reliable company overall but also a great one for taking advantage of local solar incentives and rebates.
+The company has been in business since 2015, and its team brings a combined 35 years of solar experience.
+This makes it not only a reliable provider overall but also a great one for taking advantage of local solar incentives and rebates.